revbayes/revbayes/help/md/fnCodonMG94K.md

 ## name
-fnCodonMG94
+fnCodonMG94K

 ## title
-The Muse-Gaut (1994) codon rate matrix
+The Muse-Gaut (1994) codon rate matrix + K.

 ## description
-The Muse-Gaut (1994) codon model.
+The Muse-Gaut (1994) codon model, extended with a transition/transversion rate ratio.

 A rate matrix on the 61 non-stop codons (in the standard genetic code).